Multi-Group Fairness Evaluation via Conditional Value-at-Risk Testing: Background Notation

-Since we are distinguishing a single distribution from a set of distributions, the above hypothesis test is a composite hypothesis test.
+Since we are distinguishing a single distribution from a set of distributions, the abovementioned test is a composite hypothesis test.
 Composite hypothesis tests have been recently popularized under \emph{distribution property testing}, see \cite{canonne2020survey} for a detailed survey on the topic.

 In this section, we defined fairness violation metrics ($\genericfair$) and how to use them to audit a model for multi-group fairness.
 In the next section, we study a particular case of fairness violation metrics that we call max-gap fairness (Definition \ref{def:multi_group_fairness}) and show that performing a reliable $\epsilon$-test for max-gap fairness require at least $O(|\gp|/\epsilon^2)$ samples.